 - Other expenses may be considered if providing financial assistance will enable parents to focus on their child getting well

-If you or your child is in treatment at one of the Family Reach’s partner hospitals, you can contact your hospital social worker about eligibility and the application process.
+If you or your child is in treatment at one of the Family Reach’s partner hospitals, you can contact your hospital social worker about eligibility and the inquiry process.

 If the person with cancer is treated at an outside hospital and meets our eligibility guidelines, then you can begin the application process by completing the form below.
 Someone from our Programs team will contact you about your application.
 We will respond to all inquiries in the order in which they were received.